 SafeWise volunteers save lives by equipping visitors with the knowledge and skills to confidently manage risks and reduce dangers.
 They play a vital role in helping their communities stay safer and healthier.
 From welcoming visitors and running tours to helping with day-to-day running of centres there’s lots of opportunities and reasons to get involved.
 Just a few hours a week can make a big difference.
 We’ve retired people, students, and everything in between as part of our friendly teams.

 SafeWise volunteers undertake a range of roles including: Visitor Guide, meet and greet and general support.
 If you have other skills or interests you feel we could use, then we would love to hear from you.

 Help save and change lives

-SafeWise equips visitors with skills for life to recognise and confidently manage risks and potential dangers in order to stay safe
+SafeWise equips visitors with essential skills for life to recognise and confidently manage risks and potential dangers in order to stay safe and well.

 Help people stay safer, healthier and gain confidence to live active, fulfilling and safer lives in stronger communities.